 This was already there in the manga—should it count?

 Manga volume 5 contains a bonus strip in which Konata (and Hiyori) see Aya Hirano in the coffee shop they're at, eating a chocolate coronet.

-Sadly, this joke is lost in the dub, mainly because AIR is dubbed by FUNimation.
+Sadly, this joke is lost in the dub, mainly because AIR was dubbed by ADV Films.
 And a general rule of thumb, you really can't use VA from California to do Texan anime dubs due to...legal reasons.

 If anyone is curious, Sora and Potato are voiced by Vic Mignogna and Tiffany Grant respectively in the English dub AIR (although the earlier does voice some minor characters in the Lucky Star dub).

 All of the SOS Brigade members' voice actors have appeared in Lucky Star at one point or the other.
 Aside from the obvious Aya Hirano (Konata/Haruhi), Minori Chihara (Minami/Nagato), we have Daisuke Ono (Koizumi) as himself in one Lucky Channel, Tomokazu Sugita as mentioned above, and Yuko Goto (Mikuru Asahina) as a yakuza-like muscular version of her real life self.
 The dub actors for the Brigade are also present in the Lucky Star dub.

 We should also note that, in the English dub, Konata is voiced by Wendee Lee, Haruhi's English voice actor.
 This was likely a conscious casting decision (though they were lucky she had enough range to allow it).